 A whole belly clam consists of everything inside the clam, without trimming anything off.
 These are battered and deep-fried and eaten as a finger food, or served in a hoagie roll or in a grilled New England roll.

 A highly-refined brandy made from specific grapes, and having minimum distilling and aging processes that are regulated by law.
+I found it to be quite mild and smooth, with a note of fruitiness.
+Definitely an after-dinner drink.

 Crab, Whole, Soft Shell